-Louise Franke, a Clemson senior from Spartanburg, S.C., made University history today when she became the first Clemson student named a Rhodes Scholar.
+Louise Franke, a Clemson senior from Spartanburg, South Carolina, made University history today when she became the first Clemson student named a Rhodes Scholar.

 Franke, an Honors College student majoring in biochemistry with minors in political science and philosophy, is one of 32 American Rhodes Scholars selected through an intensive application and interview process.